 Lexan paddles are pretty easy to care for.
-Periodically wipe them down with a mild soap and water mixture being careful not to scratch the outer layer of the polycarbonate.
+Periodically provide paddle care by wipe them down with a mild soap and water mixture being careful not to scratch the outer layer of the polycarbonate.
 This type of paddle is pretty hardy and can take a lot of abuse.

 Leather deteriorates largely by four means:

 - Oxidation is most readily seen in very old, dry leather.
 The leather shows surface cracking and flaking, and over-all weakness.
 Eventually oxidation will turn leather to dust.
 The only way to stop oxidation is application of an inert dressing to coat the fibers.

 - Chemical damage can be caused by the effect of ultraviolet light, ozone, acidic pollutants in the air, or through chemical action following treatment with improper compounds.
 Both oxidation and chemical damage occur faster at higher temperatures.
 Leather should be stored away from heat, and not needlessly exposed to sunlight.

 - Internal wear or breaking of fibers occurs when dry leather is flexed.
 A lubricant is essential to allow the fibers to slide one against the other.